 How to submit your claim

 Online: Complete the necessary fields, upload any required documents, and click submit.
 You don’t need to send anything to Doctors Manitoba by mail, email or fax, unless we contact you.
-The online application for 2021 expenses will be available in early April, 2022.
+Click here to apply online.

 On paper: To request a paper claim form please contact CME@doctorsmanitoba.ca.